timvisee/ffsend/README.md

 ffsend 0.2.71
 Tim Visee <3a4fb3964f@sinenomine.email>
 Easily and securely share files from the command line.
-A fully featured Firefox Send client.
+A fully featured Send client.

 The default public Send host is provided by Tim Visee, @timvisee.
 Please consider to donate and help keep it running: https://vis.ee/donate